 - 4K 30 34ms

-Latency seems to be affected by only the frame rate.
-Although it shows 100fps has higher latency at 40ms than the 34ms of other fps, I found 100fps offers the smoothest FPV feed, and that’s what I would recommend.
+Latency appears to be affected only by frame rate.
+Although 100fps has higher latency at 40ms than other frame rates’ 34ms, I found 100FPS offering the smoothest FPV feed.

 120fps seems to perform the same as 60fps, you can feel the frame rate in the goggles is lower, but still pretty good.
 At 50fps, it’s noticeably lower than 100fps and 60fps, but still flyable.
 But at 30fps, frame rate is so low you can almost “feel the stuttering” and it’s almost unflyable for me.